 Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of Directors Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
 The seven nominees receiving the largest number of votes "For" votes cast will be elected to the Board of Directors.
 None None 2 Non-binding advisory vote on the compensation of our named executive officers The number of shares that cast a vote "For" the proposal must exceed the number of shares that cast a vote "Against" the proposal.
-None None 3 Ratification of the Audit Committee's selection of Ernst & Young as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 The number of shares that cast a vote "For" the proposal must exceed the number of shares that cast a vote "Against" the proposal.
+None None 3 Ratification of the Audit Committee's selection of Ernst & Young as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 The number of shares that cast a vote "For" the proposal must exceed the number of shares that cast a vote "Against" the proposal.
+None None 4 Approval of the issuance of shares of our common stock upon conversion, if applicable, of the loan outstanding under the Secured Convertible Credit and Security Agreement entered into with Innoviva Strategic Opportunities LLC The number of shares that cast a vote "For" the proposal must exceed the number of shares that case a vote "Against" the proposal.
 None None